streamlit/docs/content/get-started/installation/anaconda-distribution.md

 27. Your app will update!
 Keep making changes and you will see your changes as soon as you save your file.
     ![Your app updates when you resave your source file](/images/get-started/hello-world-7-updated-app.png)

+28. When you're done, you can stop your app with `Ctrl+C` in your terminal or just by closing your terminal.

 ## What's next?

 Read about our [Main concepts](/get-started/fundamentals/main-concepts) and try out more commands in your app.
-When you're done, you can stop your app with `Ctrl+C` in your terminal or just by closing your terminal.